 In April 2022, we announced that based on a review of interim results from the first three subjects in the Phase 1b PSE trial, we elected to delay enrollment of the Phase 2a clinical trials of ETX-155 in MDD and PMD.
 For the three patients evaluated to date in the Phase 1b PSE trial, the results of ETX-155 on the photoparoxysmal response observed following intermittent photic stimuli were inconclusive.
 An analysis of the drug exposures in these patients indicated that drug levels were significantly lower than expected based on the pharmacokinetic profile observed in the two Phase 1 trials of ETX-155 in healthy subjects.
-We are currently investigating potential root causes of the observed difference in exposure from the prior trials, and conducting a clinical trial evaluating the pharmacokinetics between the drug product used in this trial and that used in the prior Phase 1 trials.
-It may take us a significant amount of time to complete these efforts, resulting in delays for the ETX-155 development program, and we may never determine a root cause, which could adversely impact our future development of ETX-155.
+We are currently investigating potential root causes of the observed difference in exposure from the prior studies, including evaluation of any differences between the drug product used in this study and that used in the prior Phase 1 trials.
+It may take us a significant amount of time to complete our root cause analysis, resulting in delays for the ETX-155 development program, and we may never determine a root cause, which could adversely impact our future development of ETX-155.